-Students with Disabilities | Te Whaikaha
+Student Accessibility Services | Te Whaikaha

-Students with disabilities should speak with someone at Equity and Disability Service, phone: 369 3334 (or ext.
-93334), email: eds@canterbury.ac.nz).
+Students can speak with someone at Student Accessibility Service, phone: 369 3334 (or ext.
+93334), email: sas@canterbury.ac.nz).

 Academic Advice

 Assoc Prof Greg Russell is the coordinator of undergraduate chemistry courses.
 His interest is in the academic performance and well-being of all such students.
 Anyone experiencing problems with their chemistry courses or requiring guidance about their B.Sc. in Chemistry should get in contact with Greg.